olitomlinson/TechDebtTriageFramework/README.md

 Without being clear about what is affected it is impossible to assess the severity of the technical debt.

-Labels are applied to the GitHub issue to easly identify what domains are affected by the technical debt.
+Labels are applied to the GitHub issue to easly identify which business domains or product domains are affected by the technical debt.

 ### 2. Characteristics